damianhakert/damianhakert.github.io/source/direction/index.md

 GitLab will make it possible for teams of any size to work on digital products of any nature, effortlessly, distributed and asynchronously.

-To make this possible, GitLab has to be easy to use, fast and reliable.
+To make this possible, GitLab has to be easy to use, fully featured, fast and reliable.
 It has to make communication and working with many people easier.

 GitLab is build by a large community of contributors.
 It has to be build in a way